skx/esp8266/d1-alarm/README.md

 -----------

 The ESP8266 is wired up with a simple button, when the button is pressed an event is sent through the MQ bus.

-There is nothing else to it.
+The MQ server will default to 10.0.0.10, but you can change that by pointing your browser at the IP-address of the alarm.

 Receiver